Blog

 - Open their books.
 Furnish all information and reports, and provide access to books, records, and accounts for compliance verification.

 The EO also directs the Federal Acquisition Regulatory Council to amend the FAR to incorporate the mandatory clause and to issue interim deviation guidance within 60 days (by May 25, 2026).
-There is a notable timing gap: agencies must include the clause in contracts before the FAR Council issues its interim guidance, which may create implementation uncertainty in the near term.
+There is a notable timing gap: agencies must include the DEI clause in contracts before the FAR Council issues its interim guidance, which may create implementation uncertainty in the near term.

 Enforcement: Where the Risk Is Greatest